Alexandria K. Vail

 • A. Vail, E. Liebson, J. Baker, L.-P. Morency.
 Toward Objective, Multifaceted Characterization of Psychotic Disorders: Lexical, Structural, and Disfluency Markers of Spoken Language.
 Proceedings of the Twentieth International Conference on Multimodal Interaction (ICMI 2018), Boulder, Colorado, 2018.

-[long paper] [doi] [pdf]
+[conference long paper] [doi] [pdf]

 • A. Vail, T. Baltrušaitis, L. Pennant, E. Liebson, J. Baker, L.-P. Morency.
 Visual Attention in Schizophrenia: Eye Contact and Gaze Aversion during Clinical Interactions.
 Proceedings of the Seventh International Conference on Affective Computing and Intelligent Interaction (ACII 2017), San Antonio, Texas, 2017.

-[long paper] [doi] [pdf]
+[conference long paper] [doi] [pdf]

 • A. Vail, J. Grafsgaard, K. Boyer, E. Wiebe, J. Lester.
 Gender Differences in Facial Expressions of Affect During Learning.
 Proceedings of the Twenty-Fourth International Conference on User Modelling, Adaptation, and Personalization (UMAP 2016), Halifax, Canada, 2016.